The words of others

 … in the beginning

-In her column ‘A Bite of the Big Apple‘ shw would write commentary about the transgender experience, interviews with trasngender celebrities, and reveiews of events and shows.
+In her GIRL TALK column ‘A Bite of the Big Apple‘ shw would write commentary about the transgender experience, interviews with trasngender celebrities, and reveiews of events and shows.
 And many of those events the Girls Club attended, individually, or as a group.

 With every appearance in a column, or cover story, the Girs Club repuation grew.